Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Methodology

-Hence, $\mathcal{T}^{K}_{x,y}$ can be initialized by the aggregation of these selected easy-nominal prototypes.
+Hence, $\mathcal{T}^{(j)K}_{x,y}$ can be initialized by the aggregation of these selected easy-normal prototypes.

-\textbf{Hard-nominal Prototype selection. } Since $\mathcal{T}^{K}_{x, y}$ is initialized by a set of easy-nominal prototypes, the easy-nominal examples are close to $\mathcal{T}^{K}_{x, y}$ while the hard-nominal ones are not.
-Therefore, we can find the hard-nominal prototypes from $\mathcal{T}^{*}_{x,y}$ according to the distance between each prototype and $\mathcal{T}^{K}_{x, y}$.
-Specifically, a hard-nominal prototype $t_{h}$ is selected by the highest cosine distance in every iteration, which can be formulated as
+\tb{Hard-normal Prototype selection.} Since $\mathcal{T}^{(j)K}_{x, y}$ is initialized by a set of easy-normal prototypes, the easy-normal examples are close to $\mathcal{T}^{(j)K}_{x, y}$ while the hard-normal ones are not.
+Let hard-normal prototype $t_h$ be the farthest element from all the elements in the tiny set during each iteration, we can find them based on the maximum value of total distance to all elements in the tiny set $\mathcal{T}^{(j)K}_{x, y}$ as:

+where the sum operation calculates the total distance to all elements in the tiny set.
+This formulation guarantees the selected hard-normal prototypes are not only far away from the easy-normal ones but also far apart from each other, resulting in low redundancy and good coverage of the original distribution.

-The distribution coverage of \textit{PTS} is shown in Figure \ref{fig:PTD} \textbf{(c)}.
-Visually, easy-nominal prototypes selected in step \textbf{I} cover the most samples inner the original distribution.
-Moreover, the hard-nominal examples scattered at the boundary of the original distribution are also well-covered by the hard-nominal prototypes selected in step \textbf{II}.
-Compared to the results of random policy and $K$-Means, \textit{PTS} achieves better representation performance, especially maintaining the original decision boundaries.
+The distribution coverage of \ti{PTS} is shown in \cref{fig:PTD} \tb{(c)}.
+Visually, easy-normal prototypes selected in step \tb{I} cover the most samples in the original distribution.
+Moreover, the hard-normal examples scattered at the boundary of the original distribution are also well-covered by the hard-normal prototypes selected in step \tb{II}.
+Compared to the results of random policy and $K$-Means, \ti{PTS} achieves better representation performance, especially maintaining the original decision boundaries.